oracle/fmw-kubernetes/docs-source/content/ohs/introduction/_index.md

 + SSL is terminated at the load balancer.
 + The load balancer communicates with OHS via the OHS nodeport using HTTP.
-+ OAM is deployed on it's own Kubernetes cluster.
++ Oracle WebLogic Server is deployed on it's own Kubernetes cluster.
 + OHS communicates with the WebLogic Administration and WebLogic Managed Servers using the HTTP port of the Ingress controller configured for WebLogic Server.

 **Note**: The load balancer is optional and you can connect direct to the OHS nodeport if required, either from workstations outside the firewall, or internally from other applications.